-At Sitters, whenever you make a booking with a babysitter who is new to your children, we recommend that you tag on an additional half hour before you leave.
-We suggest you do this because it is the optimal amount of time for you, the children, and the babysitter to all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.
+At Sitters, whenever you make a booking with a sitter who is new to your children, we recommend that you tag on an additional half hour before you leave to help you, the children, and your sitter all become accustomed to the set-up without making for overly long goodbyes - which can make things harder for children.

-From here the babysitter will be able to gauge whether the child is ready to lead them off to a game or a story.
+From here your sitter will be able to gauge whether your child is ready to lead them off to a game or a story.
 Children who are shyer will need a little more help transitioning.

-The babysitter-child relationship is an interesting one.
+The sitter-child relationship is an interesting one.
 Usually it’s a relatively short window of time in which the two parties can get to know one another.
 However, it’s vital that the child feels comfortable and secure so they can get off to sleep when necessary.
-Therefore, babysitters should endeavour to be more doting auntie than order-keeping teacher.

-By gradually engaging the children in games or activities – such as board games, watching their favourite programme, or drawing a picture – and asking questions alongside, the child learns to trust and like the babysitter.
-Even the shyest will love to know you’re interested in them!
+By gradually engaging the children in games or activities – such as board games, watching their favourite programme, or drawing a picture – and asking questions alongside, the child learns to trust and like their sitter.
+Even the shyest will love to know their sitter is interested in them!